zhao-stanley/DiscussMed/data/blog/pwa.md

 Installing discussmed as a PWA will allow you to have an app icon on your home screen, which will open discussmed as an app instead of your browser.

-Since discussmed is a PWA, you can continue to access discussmed even when you're offline!

 # How can I add discussmed to my phone?

 Below are instructions on how to add discussmed to your phone, whether you are on iOS or Android, courtesy of [MobileSyrup](https://mobilesyrup.com/2020/05/24/how-install-progressive-web-app-pwa-android-ios-pc-mac/) for providing the images used in this post.